LiveChat for Mac & iOS behind the scenes

 method and marshals all incoming command arguments into method arguments doing

-It supports all basic types such as BOOL
+It supports all basic types such as BOOL, NSInteger and NSString.
+It also

 of this article).
 Altogether, calls when receiving following message: